01binary/zeroweb/src/projects/drumming-robot.md

   <img alt="eyes" src="./images/drumming-robot-head-model.jpg"/>
 </Gallery>

-Next I need to perform integration testing with all four arms together, implement inverse kinematics with [MoveIt](https://moveit.ros.org/), and locate drums using OpenCV with [Arducam](https://www.arducam.com/) NoIR stereo camera that can estimate positions of objects in the dark.
+Next I'm integration testing all four arms together, implementing inverse kinematics with [MoveIt](https://moveit.ros.org/), and locating drums using OpenCV with [Arducam](https://www.arducam.com/) NoIR stereo camera that can estimate positions of objects in the dark.

 ## downloads